 If your child has been in close contact with a staff member or classmate who tests positive for COVID-19, EOA Children’s Services will notify you as soon as possible.
 If you choose for your child to quarantine, he/she will be excused from school for up to 5 days from the date of exposure.
 If you choose to send your child to school, he/she must remain symptom free.
 As mentioned above, children who develop symptoms or become sick during the day will be separated from their classmates and will need to be picked up immediately.

 In order to prevent further spread of COVID-19, universal masking is required for all individuals 2 years of age and older when:

 Indoors in a setting when Head Start services are provided.

 Outdoors in crowded settings or during activities that involve sustained close contact with other people.
-OHS notes that being outdoors with children inherently includes sustained close contact for the purposes of caring for and supervising children.
+Being outdoors with children inherently includes sustained close contact for the purposes of caring for and supervising children.

-Children and adults when they are either eating or drinking.
+Children and adults are either eating or drinking.

 The narrow subset of individuals who cannot safely wear a mask because of a disability as defined by the Americans with Disabilities Act (ADA), consistent with U.S. Centers for Disease Control and Prevention (CDC) guidance on disability exemptions.

 When a child's health care provider advises an alternative face covering to accommodate the child's special health care needs.

 Central Office, 1643 E Huntsville Road, Fayetteville AR 72701 Phone 479-521-5571

 Ivory M Conley Center, 1225 Wood Ave, Fayetteville AR 72701 Phone 479-571-4710